 I have been successfully running my CinqueTerre-travel business for long years, but it’s only one fantastic destination, and I have always wanted to offer more.
 Italy is full of breathtaking places, even a lifetime is not enough to visit them all.
 So I have incorporated my passions, travel, photography and Italy into this website, and have expanded my business to other areas of the "boot”.

 Why slow travel?
 Just like many places in Europe, some Italian destinations are suffering from overtourism.
 Rome, Venice and Florence are more crowded than ever, with narrow streets congested by bus and cruise groups, and two-hour line ups to enter museums and monuments.
 Of course if you travel to Italy to see the amazing artworks of Michelangelo, Leonardo or Botticelli, you can’t avoid the big cities.
-But if you travel to experience real Italian life, nature, stunning villages and picture perfect beaches, away from the crowds, then I have so many great ideas for you.
+But if you travel to experience real Italian life, nature, stunning villages and hidden beaches, away from the crowds, then I have so many great ideas for you.
 Of course you can also combine the two, visit the cities first, then give yourself time to slow down.
 Go to places you might have never heard of, totally off the beathen path.
 Believe me, after places like the Trevi-fountain, a Tuscan village like Sorano or Pitigliano, with their quiet streets will feel amazing and so relaxing.

 And why not change a busy beach full of sunbeds to an almost empty beach in Puglia, with beautiful weather and sea temperature for swimming.